-Our performance is substantially dependent on the performance of our senior management and key scientific and technical personnel, particularly James H. Sabry, M.D., Ph.D., our President and Chief Executive Officer, Robert I. Blum, our Executive Vice President, Corporate Development and Commercial Operations and Chief Business Officer, Andrew A. Wolff, M.D., F.A.C.C., our Senior Vice President, Clinical Research and Chief Medical Officer, Sharon A. Surrey-Barbari, our Senior Vice President, Finance and Chief Financial Officer, David J. Morgans, Ph.D., our Senior Vice President of Drug Discovery and Development, and Jay K. Trautman, Ph.D., our Vice President of Discovery Biology and Technology.
+Our performance is substantially dependent on the performance of our senior management and key scientific and technical personnel, particularly James H. Sabry, M.D., Ph.D., our President and Chief Executive Officer, Robert I. Blum, our Executive Vice President, Corporate Development and Commercial Operations and Chief Business Officer, Andrew A. Wolff, M.D., F.A.C.C., our Senior

+Vice President, Clinical Research and Chief Medical Officer, and Sharon A. Surrey-Barbari, our Senior Vice President, Finance and Chief Financial Officer.
 The employment of these individuals and our other personnel is terminable at will with short or no notice.
-We carry key person life insurance on James H. Sabry.
+We carry key person life insurance on James H. Sabry, M.D., Ph.D.
 The loss of the services of any member of our senior management, scientific or technical staff may significantly delay or prevent the achievement of drug development and other business objectives by diverting management's attention to transition matters and identification of suitable replacements, and could have a material adverse effect on our business, operating results and financial condition.
 We also rely on consultants and advisors to assist us in formulating our research and development strategy.
 All of our consultants and advisors are either self-employed or employed by other organizations, and they may have conflicts of interest or other commitments, such as consulting or advisory contracts with other organizations, that may affect their ability to contribute to us.